apprunjs/apprun-docs/docs/apprun-site-build.md

     contact.tsx     <- contact page, AppRun component
 ```

 The compiled js files are ES modules.
-They are compatible on the client-side and server-side.
+They are compatible to run on the client-side and server-side and can be loaded on demand.

 Next, you will learn about [client-side rendering](apprun-site-csr.md).